AEterneArcanum/CarmenArcanum/README.md

 # CarmenArcanum
 A terrible programming language for the Shavian keyboard.
-It's so bad the only way to input a negative integer is subtaction.
+It's so bad the only way to hardcode a negative integer is subtaction (currently).
-Does not yet support input during runtime.

 Supports boolean, integer, and string values; as well as named variables of the same.
 (No functional string processing or Arrays.)
 Supports addition, subtraction, multiplication, division, and modulus operations on integers.
+Will attempt to convert strings and bools to integer via parse or hash.
 Uses label goto and if statements for flow control.